bhdouglass/uappexplorer/README.md

     * You may want to put a friendly name in your host machine's `/etc/hosts`
 * Profit!

+## Using the Spider ##

+* Fetch all packages
+    * Run: `nodejs src/runSpider.js`
+* Fetch only updated/missing packages
+    * Run: `nodejs src/runSpider.js update`
+* Fetch departments/categories
+    * Run: `nodejs src/runSpider.js department`
+* Fetch a single package
+    * Run: `nodejs src/runSpider.js com.example.pacakge.name`

+## Iron.io Workers ##

+The appstore uses [iron.io](http://www.iron.io/) to process apps from the click appstore api into the database.
+Setup an iron.io account and download the iron.json config file to the repo root and install the [iron.io cli tool](http://dev.iron.io/worker/reference/cli/#installing).
+Also setup a config.json file in the src directory containing the token and project id from the iron.json file.
+The config.json file is setup just like the config.js.

+The workers are:

+* department.worker
+    * Fetches all the departments and stores them in the database
+    * No payload is needed
+* package.worker
+    * Fetches a single package and stores it in the database
+    * Example payload: `{"package": "com.example.package.name"}`
+* package-list.worker
+    * Fetches the whole package list (or only updates) and creates package tasks
+    * Payload to update all packages: `{"full": true}`
+    * No payload needed to only do updates

+To run the iron.io workers locally run `iron_worker run <worker_name>.worker`.

+To upload the iron.io workers to iron.io run `iron_worker upload <worker_name>.worker`.

+## Using The Local Prerender ##

+* Start vagrant:
+    * Run: `vagrant up`
+    * Ssh into the box: `vagrant ssh`
+* Install dependencies:
+    * Go to: `/srv/ubuntu-appstore/prerender`
+    * Run: `npm install`
+* Start the prerender:
+    * Go to: `/srv/ubuntu-appstore/prerender`
+    * Run: `npm start`
+* Test the prerender:
+    * Visit an app url with `?_escaped_fragment_=`
+    * Example: `192.168.52.200:8080/app/name?_escaped_fragment_=`
+    * The page should be routed through the prerender, you can check the source as the prerender removes any script tags.

 ## Deploying ##

 This app is currently designed to be deployed on [OpenShift](https://www.openshift.com).